cnextio/cnext/instruction.md

 # Cycai/CNext Docker Instruction

-## Setup and run CNext web application tool in docker image
+## Setup and run CNext web application

 Cyc AI is an application focusing on improve the AI development life cycle